Chapter 3: Chair Interaction with and Responsibilities to StudentsAdvising

 - The chair should meet with the instructor and the student to obtain input in the hopes of coming to a suitable resolution.

 - Inform the student of your findings.
-If the student is not satisfied, then he or she should be directed to appeal to the academic dean/director of Academic Advising.
+If the student is not satisfied, then he or she should be directed to appeal to the assistant dean/director of Academic Advising.

 Note: It is important to keep careful notes of all discussions involving grade challenges.Academic Misconduct

 Students transferring credits from another institution must have an official transcript sent to the Registrar's Office.
-The registrar evaluates the transcripts and lists courses that will be accepted by CSB/SJU for credit.
+The Registrar's Office (or transfer evaluator in teh Registrar's Office) evaluates the transcripts and lists courses that will be accepted by CSB/SJU for credit.
 The Major Transfer Evaluation form is sent to the chair of the student's intended major to determine if any accepted courses can be used to satisfy major requirements.
 The chair should complete and sign a Major Transfer Evaluation form listing the courses that will be accepted and the CSB/SJU major requirement they fulfill.
 This form should be returned to the Registrar's Office.
 It is the responsibility of the chair person to evaluate the transcripts of transfer students upon receipt from the registrar.

 The chair should either schedule a meeting for advising purposes with the transfer student as soon as he or she arrives on campus or should assign the student to an advisor in the department and request that person schedule such a meeting.Student Records